Knowing how to manage hypoglycemia at home, especially for those at risk is essential as it is a medical emergency.

 Medicines for the emergency treatment of hypoglycemia:

-Apart from food items, medicines can also be helpful in elevating blood sugar levels in case of hypoglycemia.
-Such medicines may include glucose tablets and glucose elevating agents like glucagon.
+Apart from food items, medicines can also help elevate blood sugar levels in case of hypoglycemia.
+Such medicines may include glucose tablets and glucose-elevating agents like glucagon.

 Tips To Remember when treating hypoglycemia: